 - 1/2 cup shredded Parmesan cheese

-In a large skillet, heat oil over medium-high heat.
-Brown chicken for 2-3 minutes on each side and set aside on a plate.
+- In a large skillet, heat oil over medium-high heat.
+Season chicken with salt and pepper and brown chicken for 3-5 minutes on each side.
+Set aside on a plate.

-To the pan, add the garlic, salt, pepper, oregano, basil and cook for 1 minute.
-Add the potatoes, spinach and tomatoes and stir.
+- To the pan, add the potatoes, tomatoes, garlic, salt, pepper, oregano, and basil and cook for 1-2 minutes.
+Stir in the spinach.

-Add the cream to the pan with the vegetables.
-Combine the broth and the corn starch with a whisk and add to the pan.
-Stir.
+- Combine the broth and the corn starch with a whisk and add to the pan, along with the cream.